 - Range and choice to suit individual needs

 - Good availability of products consumers want to buy

 Retailers that leverage data and technology in 2018 to deliver an easy and frictionless shopping experience on the products customers want to buy will succeed.
 Multi-brand, multichannel retailers should especially focus on this, alongside their core brand proposition to survive the digital revolution.

-If you’d like to learn more around the Kx Retail innovation Index and how we can help meet the technology needs of your business, please get in touch www.kx.com.
-For general inquiries, write to firstname.lastname@example.org.
+If you’d like to learn more about the Kx Retail Innovation Index and how we can help meet the technology needs of your business, please get in touch at www.kx.com.
+For general inquiries, write to .